A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

 Image data covering the entire surface of the continent of Africa was gathered, to form the training set.
 This to ensure a distribution of land cover classes that is as representative as possible for the continent as a whole.
-It also ensures that the model sees a sufficiently large set of landcover examples during training.
-The alternative method would have been to gather a smaller scale dataset using stratified sampling, which would however have introduced a number of issues regarding how to sample the images evenly, from where to sample them and how many images would be enough.
+It also ensures that the model sees a sufficiently large set of land cover examples during training.
 In order to manage the organization of data, image tiles were retrieved and stored country-wise.
 The data retrieval process would follow the same procedure for every country.
 First, a number of points (as many as possible) were distributed across the country, spaced with a distance of 10 km, forming a grid.
-An example of this can be seen in Figure \ref{fig:data_gathering_model_input}(a).
+An example of this can be seen in Figure~\ref{fig:data_gathering_model_input}(a).
 Next, an image tile would be sampled from each point, in a 10x10 km bounding square.
-Put together, the image tiles cover the surface of the country, as observed in Figure \ref{fig:data_gathering_model_input}(b).
-Apart from the land cover labels (ESRI LULC) which represent an entire year, the satellite data itself is accessed as a collection of images; a time series.
+Together, the image tiles cover the surface of the country, as observed in Figure~\ref{fig:data_gathering_model_input}(b).
+Apart from the land cover labels (ESRI LULC) which represent an entire year, the satellite data itself is accessed as a collection of time-series images.
 A given location is revisited many times a year, meaning that the value of a pixel will vary between observations.
 An image composite method therefore had to be applied, to form a yearly image representation.
 For this purpose the best option was to take the median of all observed pixel values, as the mean can be affected by outliers.
 To ensure that the captured satellite imagery was of sufficient quality, a mask was used to filter away pixels covered by cloud or shadow.
-Ultimately, the dimension of each retrieved tile was $10\times 10$ km or $1000\times 1000$ px (1px=10m).
-Data is sampled at 10 m resolution, which is the native resolution of the target data.
-Images from all other bands (their native resolution shown in Table \ref{tab:band_setup} are resampled to 10 m resolution with nearest neighbour interpolation.
+Ultimately, the dimensions of each retrieved tile was 10~km $\times$ 10~km or 1000~px $\times$ 1000~px (1~px = 10~m).
+Data are sampled at 10~m resolution, which is the native resolution of the target data.
+Images from all other bands (their native resolution shown in Table~\ref{tab:band_setup}) are resampled to 10~m resolution with nearest neighbor interpolation.